idvorkin/idvorkin.github.io/_d/makejoy.md

   - /dealjoy
 ---

-Bringing joy is my thing.
-Let me add some examples and future project
+Bringing joy for others is my thing.
+From my eulogy - _Igor lived to see eyes go wide and mouths gape with wonder.
+Igor especially loved it when strangers got drawn in against their inner objections, or when a kid having a meltdown, or a grown up looking miserable, forgot their troubles._

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->

 - [Theory](#theory)